MichaelAlexanderBryant/concrete-strength-prediction/README.md

 ## Productionization

-I built a [Heroku web app](https://predict-compressive-strength.herokuapp.com/) with a front-end which takes concrete ingredients and age as input from the user and outputs a concrete compressive strength prediction using the XGBRegressor model.
+I built a web app with a front-end which takes concrete ingredients and age as input from the user and outputs a concrete compressive strength prediction using the XGBRegressor model.
 More information on this can be found at it's [repo](https://github.com/michaelbryantds/concrete-strength-pred-app).

 <div align="center">